 In the example above, Ptolemy aspects are used to forecast RPO50 with the orb of 15 degrees.

 As soon as inputs and outputs are defined, it is time for the Neural Net to learn.
-It will look for any relationship between the inputs and outputs.
+In the process of learning, the Neural Net will look for any relationship between the inputs and outputs.
 This is happening on the training interval (which is located before LBC).
 To start the training, click here:

 In seconds the Main screen will look like this: